 Escheat typically occurs with name changes after marriage or divorce, expiration of a postal forwarding order after a move, as a result of computer and clerical errors, and most commonly, upon death.
 Relatives are often unaware they’re entitled to collect assets owed deceased family members.
 While holders of unclaimed funds may make a good-faith effort to track down claimants, it’s a near-impossible task due to the sheer numbers involved.
 It is imperative, therefore, that you initiate a search.

 Be advised a number of professional unclaimed asset tracers specialize in locating owners of unclaimed money and abandoned assets before they are remitted to government custody.
 Have you been contacted by a professional asset tracer demanding 25% or more to recover unclaimed money?
 Since pre-escheat assets don’t immediately show up in unclaimed property databases, they can be difficult to locate.
 It is often possible, however, to find unclaimed money by going directly to sources used by professional asset tracers.

-To search for unclaimed funds and obtain information on claiming pre-escheat assets owed you or a deceased family member, complete the form below.
+To search for unclaimed funds owed to you or a deceased family member complete the form below: